brentvanmalsen/brentvanmalsen/README.md

 ### I'm an IT student at Fontys University of Applied Sciences.

 - 👀 I'm interested in Web development and UX
-- 🌱 I'm currently specializing in Flutter app development
+- 🌱 I'm currently specializing in Mobile app development with Flutter
 - 📫 Reach me! info@brentvanmalsen.nl (or click a button below)